r-bk/cds/README.md

 - `std`- enables usage of the Rust standard library.

-  Currently, this feature affects only error types to implement the `std::error::Error` trait, which is not available in `core`.
+  Currently this feature only enables implementation of traits from `std` which are not available in `core`.

   Without this feature the crate is `no_std`.